Tag Archives: natural antibiotic

 As a culinary herb garlic is relatively new and throughout history was more likely to be used for its medicinal properties.
 For a plant that offers so much to invigorate your palate, it seems almost too generous for it to have powerful healing properties as well.

 Garlic acts as a broad spectrum antibiotic and is able to kill a wide variety of bacteria.
-Unlike chemical antibiotics that kill off millions of friendly bacteria that your body needs, Garlic only targets the invading bacteria, and even promotes and increases your healthy bacteria.
+Unlike chemical antibiotics that kill off millions of friendly bacteria that your body needs, garlic only targets the invading bacteria and even promotes and increases your healthy bacteria.
 Garlic is also a powerful anti-fungal, anti-viral, anti-protazoal and antiparasitic, efficient at destroying antigens, pathogens and any harmful micro-organism.

 HOW GARLIC HEALS